1984 Botswana general election

 General elections were held in Botswana on 8 September 1984.
 Although the result was a fifth successive landslide victory for the Botswana Democratic Party, which won 29 of the 34 elected seats, the elections saw the opposition Botswana National Front make gains, winning both seats in the capital Gaborone and take control of all urban councils except Selebi-Phikwe in the simultaneous local elections.

+They were the last elections until 2004 in which there were uncontested seats.

 Background

 Following the death of President Seretse Khama in 1980, the 1984 elections were the first contested with Quett Masire as leader of the BDP.

 Electoral system

 The 34 elected members of the National Assembly were elected in single-member constituencies, an increase of two from the 1979 elections.
 Following the 1981 census, constituencies were redrawn and Gaborone was split into two.

 Campaign

 A total of 82 candidates contested the election as party representatives, with the BDP being the only party to contest all 34 seats.
 The Botswana National Front ran in 27 constituencies, the Botswana People's Party in 13, and the Botswana Independence Party and Botswana Progressive Union in four.

 The campaign was focussed on economic issues linked to the effect on the diamond industry of droughts and recession.